Masks in Engee

 example of a configurable subsystem (the Subsystem block)

 Masks can be applied on top of blocks.
 Subsystem.
 Let’s consider a case in which it is required to control the parameters of subsystem blocks.
-For example, the block parameters Sine Wave:
+If a numeric parameter is passed to the mask, then the usual functions (arithmetic, sin, abs, round, etc.) can be applied to it.
+For example, block parameters Sine Wave:

 Go to the subsystem and add the Sine Wave block to it.